 Required for the Spanish major

-Ten standard courses (or a minimum of 60 units) above SPAN 202, including one 300-level course, one 400-level course, four 500-level courses, and four electives.
-These can include one 300-level course.
+- Ten standard courses (or a minimum of 60 units) including one 300-level course, one 400-level course, four 500-level courses, and four electives.
+These can include a second 300-level course.
 The remaining electives must be taken at the 400-level and above.
 They may include up to six units of internship and up to six units from approved courses outside the department, chosen from the following offerings:

 - ARHI 230: Baroque Art